1. What is capecitabine?

 Sex, contraception and pregnancy

 You can still have sex during treatment.
-It’s thought that chemotherapy drugs can’t pass into vaginal fluids or semen.
-But this can’t be completely ruled out as chemotherapy drugs can pass into the blood and some other body fluids.
+It’s thought chemotherapy drugs cannot pass into vaginal fluids or semen, but this cannot be completely ruled out.

-Most hospital specialists will advise using barrier methods of contraception, such as condoms during treatment, and for a few days after chemotherapy is given.
+Most treatment teams will advise using barrier methods of contraception, such as condoms, during treatment.

 Find out more about how breast cancer and its treatment can affect sex and intimacy and read our tips on how to manage these changes.